johnwesterman/illumio_core/README.md

 This risk applies only to connections between nodes in one PCE cluster.
 The following are NOT impacted:

-Connections to the PCE by the Virtual Enforcement Node (VEN) or web console.
+1. Connections to the PCE by the Virtual Enforcement Node (VEN) or web console.
 These always use TLS.

-Connections between PCE clusters in a supercluster configuration.
+1. Connections between PCE clusters in a supercluster configuration.
 These always use TLS.

-Single-node cluster (SNC) deployments, which do not make any outbound connections.
+1. Single-node cluster (SNC) deployments, which do not make any outbound connections.

-Customers using Illumio’s SaaS Cloud Edition PCE.
+1. Customers using Illumio’s SaaS Cloud Edition PCE.
 This applies only to on-premise customer deployments.

 Technically speaking, on the IIlumio PCE cluster, REST API over HTTPS calls are received by a PCE core node.
 The HTTPS (TLS/SSL) portion is terminated on the core node.
 Subsequently, some intra-cluster communication (between PCE nodes) happens over TLS, and some intra-cluster communication occurs using plaintext protocols.
 For example, if a REST call needs to be load balanced to the other core node, the REST call is forwarded using HTTP (plaintext).
 If the other PCE core node is in a different data center, then the REST traffic could potentially could be sent over a insecure (e.g. shared) WAN link.
 REST calls contain an Authentication header, which has a base64-encoded username:password string.
 If this plaintext traffic is snooped on the WAN link, then it's possible for the authentication data to be read.

-### ILO-VPNGEN for multi-node security

-The file ilo-vpngen.sh can be obtained from Illumio Support, an Illumio SE or Illumio PS team member.
-Also reference the official web site above for all of the details.
-[Illumio Support for ilo-vpngen.](https://support.illumio.com/knowledge-base/articles/Enabling-encryption-with-ilo-vpngen.html)

 ### ILO-PIPGEN for single-node security